Outpatient Therapy

 Some of our therapists have undergone an additional certification to become Orthopedic Certified Specialists through the American Physical Therapy Association.

-Our Orthopedic Rehab services are available at any of our clinics.
+Our orthopedic therapy services are available at any of our clinics.

 Pelvic Health